Martiless/flawlesscooking/README.md

 1. Locate the GitHub Repository you are using.
 1. At the top of the repository, select Settings from the menu items.
 1. Scroll down the Settings page to the "GitHub Pages" section.
 1. Click on the link provided.
-To opens a new tab, right click on your mouse and select open in new tab.
+To open a new tab, right click on your mouse and select open in a new tab.
 1. Under "Source" click the drop-down menu labelled "None" and select "Main".
 Once this is done click on "save"
 1. Once you have clicked save, the page will automatically refresh.
 You will now get a link to the deployed website.
 1. Copy this link and off you go.